 The pause table is a table that your dog must jump up on to perform either a "sit-stay" or a "down-stay" The table is usually no higher than your couch, so it is not hard to encourage your dog to jump up on it.
 Patting the surface and using some treats to lure your dog is usually all that is needed.
 The tough part is to keep your dog in a stay.
 Most dogs are anxious to move on to another obstacle.
 This is where your early training comes in.
 If you have practiced basic commands before you begin agility training, your dog will be ahead of the game.
 If your dog is having trouble, start small.
 Have him stay for a count of one, and then offer a treat.
 Gradually increase the amount of time you have him stay.
 Once he is able to stay for 5 seconds or more, practice with lots of distractions, just as he will experience at an agility trial.

 Putting It Together

-Once your dog has mastered all the obstacles, it is time to put it all together.
-This is called sequencing.
-It is your job to let your dog know the order in which he should approach obstacles.
+Once your dog has mastered all the obstacles, it's time to put it all together – this is called sequencing.
+It's your job to let your dog know the order in which he should approach obstacles.
 Start by linking two obstacles, such as a jump and the tunnel.
 First, give your dog the command "big jump."
 Then, before he hits the ground on the other side, tell him "tunnel" as you move towards the tunnel.
 Timing is important with sequencing.
 If you wait too long to give the command for the next obstacle, your dog may make the choice for himself, and it may not be the right one.
 Once your dog has gotten the hang of doing two obstacles in a row, you can add another, and so on, until he is able to complete an entire course.
 Once he is able to do this successfully, you are ready to compete!